 The 1920 census of Punxsutawney, Pennsylvania, stated that Dr. MacNamara was retired.

-Dr. MacNamara died on the 9th of February, 1923.
+Dr. MacNamara died at the Punxsutawaney Hospital on the 9th of February, 1923.
 Mrs. MacNamara died 17 days later on the 26th of February.
 They are buried in Coburg, Ontario.

 *His son Lawrence, enlisted in the United States Army during World War I.